 - Under the Settings tab, click on Your Account.

 - Click on Account Information in the menu to the right.

 - Sometimes you will be prompted to enter your password at this point.

 Do so, and click on OK.

-- On the menu on the right, click on Username.
+- On the menu to the right, click on Username.

-- On the username text box, type in the name that you wish to use.
+- In the username text box, type in the name that you wish to use.

 Twitter will automatically check if the name is available.
 If it is, continue.